 The Calle Santo Domingo, also known as Tapas Alley, is literally that.
 An entire street where you’ll find the best Tapas bars in Benidorm.
 Don’t stick to one though, have one or two tapas in each and move on.
 Enjoy bite-sized dishes and a small beer or two.

 Shop till you drop at the Old Town Market

 The Benidorm Old Town market is held on Wednesdays.
-There is also a Benidorm Sunday market and these are both a good bet for leather, shoes and carvings.
-You’ll probably get a better price here on souvenirs than the indoor market Benidorm.
+There is also a Benidorm Sunday market and these are both a good bet for leather, shoes, and carvings.
+You’ll probably get a better price here on souvenirs than at the indoor market in Benidorm.

 The Maritime Culture Centre Museum Benidorm Old Town

 This small museum, which is free to enter contains model ships and other marine-based exhibits to remember Benidorm’s fishing and maritime past.
 It’s next to the harbor on the Paseo de Colon.
 It’s one of the more unusual places to see in Benidorm!

 The House Museum (Casa Museo de Benidorm) Benidorm Old Town